niasmith/TCP_backend_homework_1/README.md

-As a student I want to create a server that accepts user input in the command line so that I know how to create a server.
+# As a student I want to create a server that accepts user input in the command line so that I know how to create a server.

-Acceptance Criteria
+## Acceptance Criteria

-Given that the user is prompted with a question
+#### Given that the user is prompted with a question.
-When the user enters a password
+#### When the user enters a password.
-Then the password shall store to a text file
+#### Then the password shall store to a text file

-Validate user password is saved to text file  --- ## Homework Instructions
+#### Validate user password is saved to text file

+ ## Homework Instructions

  * Create a `userInput.js` file  * Create a `greeting.js`file * Create a
 `userPassword.txt` file